ondrejhurinek/Classifiers-comparison/README.md

 If the dataset was used in further development, please cite the original UCI source.

 # Comparison of simple and common Machine Learning Algorithms
-Originaly developed as part of university coursework
+Originaly developed as part of university coursework.

 Intended for educational purposes only!